ted-marozzi/data-grid/README.md

 }
 ```

+### Selectable Rows, Highlighted Rows

+On Desktop and web, rows are by default highlighted when the mouse cursor is hovered over them.
+Rows can be selected by passing `selectedRowIndex`.
+Highlighted and selected styles can be configured in `DataGridThemeData`.

 ### Frozen Headers

 By default column headers are frozen, this means that row content will scroll underneath them.

 By default row headers are frozen, however this can be disabled using `hasRowHeader` boolean.
-When disabled, all the row offers additional functionality such as selection and hover states.
-Selection and hover states may be considered in the future for rows containing frozen headers.